open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumenting-library.md

 Here're the full [examples of context extraction in Java](https://opentelemetry.io/docs/java/manual_instrumentation/#context-propagation), check out OpenTelemetry documentation in your language.

 In case of messaging system, you may receive more than one message at once.
 Received messages become [*links*](https://opentelemetry.io/docs/java/manual_instrumentation/#create-spans-with-links) on the span you create.
-Refer to messaging conventions for more details.
-TODO (spec is being changed)
+Refer to [messaging conventions](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/messaging.md) for details (WARNING: messaging conventions are [under constructions](https://github.com/open-telemetry/oteps/pull/173) 🚧).

 ### Injecting context